Tracie Thoms

-Tracie Nicole Thoms is an Emmy-nominated American television, film, and stage actress and singer.
-She is known for her roles in Rent, Cold Case, The Devil Wears Prada, Death Proof, and the short-lived Fox television series Wonderfalls.
+Tracie Thoms is an American actress and singer.
+She is known for her roles in Rent, Cold Case, The Devil Wears Prada, Death Proof, the Fox television series Wonderfalls; as of 2018 she has been a recurring cast member of the police and firefighter TV drama 9-1-1.
+She also portrayed Charlotte in the Broadway revival of Falsettos.

 Early life and education

-Thoms was born and raised in Baltimore, Maryland, daughter of Donald H. Thoms, a VP of Programming at PBS and television director, and wife Mariana Davis.
+Thoms was born and raised in Baltimore, Maryland, daughter of Donald H. Thoms, a VP of Programming at PBS and television director, and Mariana Davis.
 She has a younger brother, Austin.
 She started studying acting at age ten and later on attended the Baltimore School for the Arts.

 She earned her Bachelor of Fine Arts degree from Howard University in 1997.
 She then attended the Juilliard School's Drama Division as a member of Group 30 (1997–2001), which also included actors Lee Pace and Anthony Mackie.